‘Anything is open’, says FIFA official on reducing venues for U-17 Women’s World Cup | Sports-Games

 ‘Anything is open’, says FIFA official on reducing venues for U-17 Women’s World Cup

-Director of FIFA Tournaments Jamie Yarza on Tuesday indicated that the world body is ''open'' to reducing the number of venues for the upcoming FIFA U-17 Women’s World Cup to be held in India later this year.
+Director of FIFA Tournaments Jamie Yarza on Tuesday indicated that the world body may do away with bio-bubbles in the FIFA U-17 Women’s World Cup in India later this year and reduce the number of venues for the event.

 Asked specifically whether FIFA is looking at reducing the number of venues to three from the current five, Yarza told reporters, “Anything is open right now.